 On the rest of this website, you will find links to more information and controls so that you can make the right decisions for you.

-- We reserve the right to modify this Privacy Statement at any time.
+We reserve the right to modify this Privacy Statement at any time.
 Each time you use this website you shall be bound by the then current Privacy Statement and accordingly you should review the Privacy Statement each time you use this website.
 This is a live document, under regular review.
-This policy was last updated in May 2019.

 You have the opportunity to send us information via this website, such as through the “contact us” pages or any other area where you may send emails or provide feedback.
 By choosing to participate in these, you might provide us with some personal information.
 This information may include your name, email and telephone number.
 The purpose of collecting this information is so we can contact you regarding any questions you may have asked or to provide you with other information that may be relevant to you or your business in the form of newsletters or press releases.